plone/training/intro.rst

 .. note::

-    You can use this presentation to copy & paste the code but you will memorize more if type yourself.
+    You can use this presentation to copy & paste the code but you will memorize more if you type yourself.

 Further Reading